English to German freelance translator, native German speaker

 Proofreading Rates

-Proofreading is charged by the hour, at a rate of € 50.00* per hour.
+Proofreading of German texts is charged by the hour, at a rate of € 70.00* per hour.

 It is difficult to calculate a fixed price, as the amount of time needed for a text depends on how much there is to correct.

-In my experience, a simple proofreading job that involves carefully reading through the text to check for typos, spelling and grammatical errors requires 4 minutes per page–this results in a minimum charge of € 3.50 per page (1,500 characters).
+In my experience, a simple proofreading job that involves carefully reading through the text to check for typos, spelling, and grammatical errors requires 3 to 4 minutes per page–this results in a minimum charge of € 4.00* per page (1,500 characters).

-Revising a translation from English or Russian into German requires a combination of in-depth proofreading and editing.
-Not only does the text need to be checked for typos, spelling and grammatical errors, style and consistency, it must be carefully compared with the source text.
-This kind of work would cost at least € 13.00 per page (1,500 characters).
+Revising a translation from English into German requires a combination of in-depth proofreading and editing.
+Not only does the text need to be checked for typos, spelling and grammatical errors, style, and consistency, it must be carefully compared with the source text.
+This kind of work would cost at least € 20.00* per page (1,500 characters).

 Would you still like to know how much it will cost in advance?